AISD Board of Trustees Announces School Closures and Consolidations

 Dr. Perryman said that despite financial challenges caused by the enrollment decline, AISD is one of a handful of school districts in the state to maintain a balanced budget, citing the District is doing a lot of things right.

 “You start with a situation where this school district has over 70 percent of its students economically disadvantaged, yet it ranks in the top ten of the big school districts in the state.
-That is a district that has a lot of challenges to work with and yet people consistently perform.
+That is a district that has a lot of challenges to work with, yet people consistently perform.
 The building where this event was held (AmTech Career Academy) is probably the best career center in the state,” he explained.
 “There’s nothing more important to any community than its public education.
-Doing this kind of thing and going through this very difficult process is something that’s hard, but you come out in the end stronger.”
+Doing this kind of thing and going through this very difficult process is something that’s hard, but you come out stronger in the end.”

 FutureReady Community Luncheon: October 2024